pmeinhardt/huck-up/README.md

   to install a ruby of your choice
 - **node** installs node and npm
 - **home** creates a default directory structure in your home directory
-- **shairport** builds shairport for wireless music streaming from your Apple device to your Pi
+- **shairport-sync** builds shairport-sync for wireless music streaming from your Apple device to your Pi via AirPlay
-- **shairport-sync** builds shairport-sync for even better AirPlay streaming
 - **media-tools** installs useful media players, like mplayer
 - **hifiberry** configures your Pi to work with the HiFiBerry DAC+ card